New Report Finds Enterprises Still Struggle to Provide One-to-One Personalization to Customers

 - Forty percent report their customer personalization efforts have had a direct impact on maximizing sales, basket size, and profits in direct-to-consumer channels

 - Roughly one in four enterprises are leverage artificial intelligence at scale for personalization

 Personalization has long been touted as the future-proof way for businesses to connect with and convert consumers.
 Predictably, such high expectations come with a lot of hype.
 We wanted to uncover the truth about personalization.
-In a new report, “The Clear Path to Personalization,” Arm Treasure Data and Forbes surveyed 200 marketing leaders to learn how enterprise businesses prioritize, budget, implement, and measure their personalization efforts.
+In a new report, “The Clear Path to Personalization,” Treasure Data and Forbes surveyed 200 marketing leaders to learn how enterprise businesses prioritize, budget, implement, and measure their personalization efforts.

 Personalization Drives Growth

 The report finds that many marketers still struggle to achieve the one-to-one personalization they seek—but one group has successfully embraced personalization.
 Only 21 percent of respondents were identified as “personalization leaders,” indicating they consider their organizations to be competitive or highly successful in their personalization efforts.
 Of the leaders, 54 percent report they exceeded their revenue targets over the past year, compared to only 15 percent of the “learners,” which included the rest of the survey respondents who are not as actively committed to personalization.

 - Loyalty programs, mobile apps and product development are the channels that matter most.
 Customer loyalty programs, including loyalty cards and online point systems, are the top channeled engaged for personalization.
 Mobile apps and the product itself round out the top three.